Skip to Main content

 Default Text Size

 As the human and financial toll of opioid addiction continues to rise, we are committed to fighting this epidemic through a combination of outreach, prevention, and treatment programs.
-We not only want to understand the underlying causes of opioid abuse, but also treat those who are already addicted and prevent new addictions.
+We want to not only understand the underlying causes of opioid use, but also treat those who are already addicted and prevent new addictions.

 Members

-With the help of our providers and through our outreach campaigns, we educate our members about the risks of opioid use and urge them to:
+With the help of our providers, we educate our members about the risks of opioid use and urge them to:

-• Get rid of medicines that are no longer needed.
-Keep track of what’s left and be aware if it goes missing.
+• Remove or return medicines that are no longer needed.
+Check the label for safe disposal options.
+Keep track of pill counts in open containers and be aware if any pills go missing.

 • Join one of our opioid addiction treatment care management programs, if needed.
-Through a combination of counseling and medication-assisted treatment (MAT), these programs provide personal, specialized care that helps to destigmatize addiction and offers physical and mental support.
+Through a combination of counseling and medications for opioid use disorder (MOUD), these programs provide personal, specialized care that helps to destigmatize addiction and offers physical and mental health support.

 Pharmacies